The USFWC is dedicated to building health equity and mobilizing our membership to create better, more affordable options for health care.

 |Family Status||Monthly Premium|

-We require that workplaces pay a minimum of 50% of workers monthly premium.
-We strongly encourage workplaces to pay as close as possible to 100% of the cost because it is in the best financial interest of both the business and the worker.
+We require that workplaces pay a minimum of 50% of their workers’ monthly premiums.
+We strongly encourage workplaces to pay as close to 100% of the cost as possible because it is in the best financial interest of both the business and the worker.

-Can I have my partner/family/etc. On the plan too?
+Can my partner/family/etc be on the plan too?

 Yes!
-Dependants are eligible until the age of 26.
-Partners/spouses can be covered legal marriage is not required, however, proof of shared bills or lease showing shared residence is required.
-We don’t require workplaces to contribute to non-workers monthly premium.
+Dependents are eligible until the age of 26.
+Partners/spouses can be covered - legal marriage is not required, however proof of shared bills or a lease showing shared residence is required.
+We don’t require workplaces to contribute to non-workers’ monthly premiums.